-- 1.1 Bullying is - · deliberately hurtful behaviour. - repeated, often over a period of time. - · difficult for those being bullied to defend themselves. - often a secretive activity. - 1.2 Bullying may take many forms: - Physical hitting, kicking, pushing, pinching. - Verbal name-calling, insulting, making racist or other hurtful remarks, threatening, spreading unpleasant stories about someone. - Indirect making gestures (a clenched fist), body language (a swagger). - Exclusion excluding someone from social groups in order to intimidate. - Extortion forcing someone to hand over sweets, belongings, etc. - Hiding things hiding coats, shoes, pencil cases, etc. - Spoiling things scribbling on work or destroying a game. - Online Bullying the use of Information Communication Technology, particularly mobile phones and the internet, to deliberately hurt or upset someone. - 1.3 These actions only constitute bullying if carried out consistently. - 1.4 Encouraging other people to engage in any of these types of behaviour can also be bullying.
+- 1.2 Bullying may take many forms: - Physical hitting, kicking, pushing, pinching. - Verbal name-calling, insulting, making racist or other hurtful remarks, threatening, spreading unpleasant stories about someone. - Indirect making gestures (a clenched fist), body language (a swagger). - Exclusion excluding someone from social groups in order to intimidate. - Extortion forcing someone to hand over sweets, belongings, etc. - Hiding things hiding coats, shoes, pencil cases, etc. - Spoiling things scribbling on work or destroying a game. - Online Bullying the use of Information Communication Technology, particularly mobile phones and the internet, to deliberately hurt or upset someone. - 1.3 These actions only constitute bullying if carried out consistently. - 1.4 Encouraging other people to engage in any of these types of behaviour can also be bullying.